-Stage 1: Collect the sample and calculate rObs from the N data points (pairs of X, Y values).
+<nl>Stage 1.
+Collect the sample and calculate rObs from the N data points (pairs of X, Y values).

-Stage 2: State the parametric form of the estimated population.
-A linear, normal distribution is
+Stage 2.
+State the parametric form of the estimated population.
+A linear, normal distribution is:<eq>

 (5)

-Stage 3: Randomly draw N bivariate points.
+Stage 3.
+Randomly draw N bivariate points.
 The random number generator produces a unique point every draw.
 Repeat to form B bootstrap samples.

-Stage 4: Calculate for each bootstrap sample drawn in stage 3.
+Stage 4.
+Calculate for each bootstrap sample drawn in stage 3.

-Stage 5: If desired, calculate the CI and p value as in Example 2a (and not like Example 2b).
+Stage 5.
+If desired, calculate the CI and p value as in Example 2a (and not like Example 2b).

 Although is now parametric, the bootstrap distribution itself is still considered nonparametric.
 The shape of the collection of values has no equation or restrictions.
 The parametric bootstrap can be a good tool when the population’s characteristics can be reasonably assumed, but the statistic’s characteristics are not well known.
 This situation occurs with statistics like the median (that lack a closed-form sampling distribution) or for novel statistics that are tailored to a speciﬁc experimental protocol (e.g., Boos, 2003).